-A former employee seeking re-employment with the University is required to disclose previous employment during the employment application process.
+A former employee seeking re-employment with the University is required to disclose previous employment on his/her application.
 Former employees whose separations were under satisfactory circumstances may be re-employed in the same type of work or in another type for which they are qualified.
+However, when prior employment ends, the employee forfeits previously accrued sick leave.
 Upon re-employment, an individual who had worked at least two (2) years for the University is reinstated with retirement benefits equivalent to when employment was separated.
-Re-employed individuals will have an adjusted service date for the purpose of determining years of service.
+Re-employed individuals will have an adjusted service date for the purpose of determining vacation and years of service.